How Do I Talk About Lung Cancer?

 - People want to help but they don’t know how.
 Be clear about what support you need.
 Maybe you just need someone to listen or maybe you need something more specific like help cleaning your house or cooking meals.

-- Because this is such a stressful and emotional time, it can be helpful to work with outside sources like a counselor, spiritual advisor, psychologist, pediatrician (for telling children) or a social worker.
+- Because this is such a stressful and emotional time, it can be helpful to work with outside sources like a counselor, spiritual advisor, psychologist, pediatrician (for telling children) or a social worker to get extra lung cancer support.

 Q: “So, did you smoke?”